 Due to being endotherms, we humans are able to thermoregulate our body temperature.
 The brain monitors our core zone, whereas our shell zone is more affected by the environment.
 Our core consists of abdominal, thoracic, and cranial cavities, where our vital organs reside.
 Our shell zone consists of skin, subcutaneous tissues, and muscles.

 Most scientists agree that the core body temperature has the greatest impact on the quality of our sleep.
-However, during REM phase our brains stop regulating our body temperature at night.
-Hence, we neither shiver, nor sweat during this stage of slumber.
-At this point the external factors, such as room temperature, our clothes, and the bedding fabrics, play a crucial role during our rest.
+However, during the REM phase, our brains stop regulating our body temperature at night.
+Hence, we neither shiver nor sweat during this stage of slumber.
+At this point, the external factors, such as room temperature, our clothes, and the bedding fabrics, play a crucial role during our rest.

 Tips for maintaining a low body temperature at night:

 - If you have a thermostat in your bedroom, fix it at 60 ° F (15.6 ° C) – 67 ° F (19.5 ° C).
 Make sure to find your personal optimal temperature.

 - Keep the summer heat out of your bedroom during the day by drawing the night curtains or blinds.

 - Only open your windows after the sun sets down or when the outside temperature is lower than that of the inside.

 - Create a draft in your bedroom to cool it off before going to rest.

 - Use ceiling, portable, or bed fans, but make sure they don't blow directly at you during your sleep.

 - Wear less clothing or choose breathable fabrics, such as cotton, hemp, linen.